 Duty of care

-Your employee may wish to keep their diagnosis secret from colleagues and you must respect this, as your employee is legally protected by the Data Protection Act.
+Your employee may wish to keep their diagnosis private from colleagues, and you must respect this, as your employee is legally protected by the Data Protection Act.

 If your employee is comfortable disclosing their illness to colleagues, your duty of care may also extend to your other workers.
 When a diagnosis becomes known, people may become upset or begin to grieve the impending loss.